-Here are my top 5 suggestions in no particular order!
+So here are my top 5 suggestions in no particular order!

-While not the easiest page to browse, Tour Egypt’s section on Egyptian religion is quite comprehensive and has links to dozens of short articles on specific aspects of Egyptian religion and mythology, such as The Animal Cults of Ancient Egypt, Tree Goddesses, and Creation Myths as well as pages devoted to each individual deity.
+1) Tour Egypt’s Overview of Ancient Egyptian Religion – While not the easiest page to browse, Tour Egypt’s section on Egyptian religion is quite comprehensive and has links to dozens of short articles on specific aspects of Egyptian religion and mythology, such as The Animal Cults of Ancient Egypt, Tree Goddesses, and Creation Myths as well as pages devoted to each individual deity.
 Many of the articles also include suggestions for further reading for those who want to learn more about a particular topic.

 3) GodChecker’s The Gods of Egypt – For a more light-hearted and far less academic approach to Egyptian mythology, there’s no better place to learn about the gods than over at GodChecker.
 I mean, where else would you hear Osiris being referred to as the “Mr Big of the Egyptian Underworld”?

-As its title suggests, this website is aimed at a younger audience but it’s still a handy resource for those who want to get a grasp on the basics of Egyptian mythology or for teachers looking for material to use in class.
+4) The Mythology of Ancient Egyptian Gods and Goddesses for Kids – As its title suggests, this website is aimed at a younger audience but it’s still a handy resource for those who want to get a grasp on the basics of Egyptian mythology or for teachers looking for material to use in class.
 Their A-Z of Egyptian gods contains fact sheets for almost 100 deities, which are well illustrated and remarkably informative.

 Now, for those of you who prefer your information in hard copy, you might find the following books helpful:

 - The Complete Gods & Goddesses of Ancient Egypt by Richard H. Wilkinson, Thames & Hudson (2003) [Buy this on Amazon/Amazon UK]